 |High Flying Sparrowhawk|

-Heading onto the reserve I wandered about checking out both the Iron Trunk hide and teh Farm hide but there was little out of either (in fact the area seemed to be almost deserted just the odd Grey Heron and Mute Swan, so I headed on up to the stilt pits, where I settled into the hide and began to scan through the flocks of Greylag and Canada Geese.
+Heading onto the reserve I wandered about checking out both the Iron Trunk hide and the Farm hide but there was little out of either.
+In fact the area seemed to be almost deserted just the odd Grey Heron and Mute Swan.
+So I headed on up to the stilt pits, where I settled into the hide and began to scan through the flocks of Greylag and Canada Geese.

-In front of the hide a fantastically close Great crested grebe (opening image) fished the shallow water, while all around hundreds of Geese honked and argued as they fought for space on the small islands.
-Mallards and Shoveler could be seen dabbling in the deeper areas and a few Little Egret were dotted about the banks.
+In front of the hide a fantastically close Great crested grebe fished the shallow water.
+While all around hundreds of Geese honked and argued as they fought for space on the small islands.
+Mallards and Shoveler could be seen dabbling in the deeper areas; and a few Little Egret were dotted about the banks.

 Ruff Close Encounters

 Heading down the central track I stopped to chat to a couple who had been actively watching the ruff, which has been present for around a week I believe, currently it wasn’t on show however, and had likely been flushed as all the local birds had suddenly taken to the skies or started panicking.
 Scanning the skies revealed nothing; and then suddenly a small brown and white dog appeared swimming through the water and dashing along the islands.
 It is situations like this that really annoy us local birders.
 A complete lack of respect from someone allowing (or failing to stop, either way) their dogs to disturb the nature reserve like this!